 A NJ-licensed elder-law attorney consultation costs far less than a contested guardianship action and is infinitely more dignified for your loved one.

-One under-claimed feature of the NJ dementia landscape: three distinct nonprofit organizations serve NJ dementia families, and many families confuse them.
+One under-claimed feature of the NJ dementia landscape: two distinct nonprofit organizations serve NJ dementia families, with confusingly similar names.
 Each is real, each is helpful, and each has a different scope.

 Alzheimer's New Jersey